YusufToraman/CS458-Project-Part3/README.md

 1. Run backend, run frontend.
 2. Enter one of the valid user credentials ("username", "password") from `static_data/user.json`.
 Or make sure you add new mock credentials.
 3. Click login.
+4. It makes you do dashboard.
+5. Choose either going to fill survey page or build survey page.

 ## Google Login: